 Assay results are intended to be used in conjunction with other clinical and diagnostic findings, consistent with professional standards of practice, including confirmation by alternative methods, parental evaluation, clinical genetic evaluation, and counselling, as appropriate.
 The results of this test should be interpreted by a clinical molecular geneticist or equivalent.

 This device is not intended to be used for standalone diagnostic purposes, pre-implantation testing, population screening, or for the detection of, or screening for, acquired or somatic genetic aberrations.

 Please note that this probemix is for in vitro diagnostic (IVD) use in the countries specified at the end of this product description.
 In all other countries, the product is for research use only (RUO).

 Genomic imprinting is the monoallelic expression of genes, dependent on the parental origin of the chromosome.
 It plays a role in growth and development.
+Differentially methylated regions (DMRs) act as imprinting control regions to regulate the expression of imprinted genes.
 Imprinting disorders like Prader-Willi syndrome (PWS) and Angelman syndrome (AS) originate from a disturbance in this monoallelic expression by disruption or epimutation of imprinted genes (Ishida et al. 2013).

 and the snoRNA cluster; UBE3A

-is only maternally expressed.
+is maternally expressed.
 The PWS-AS Imprinting Centre (IC) (located upstream of the SNURF-SNRPN

 gene) contains both the PWS-SRO (smallest region of deletion overlap) and the AS-SRO.
 The AS-SRO is required for the PWS/AS region to have the maternal pattern of epigenetic modification and gene expression only if the chromosome has an intact PWS-SRO.
 The PWS-SRO is a 4.1 kb region that includes the SNRPN